Dealing with an incident

 - Appoint a client comms manager if clients are affected

-- Inform the CTO, Head of Tech Ops, and DPO if there is a security or data breach
+- Inform the Technical Director, Head of Technical Operations, and DPO if there is a security or data breach

 - Understand, contain, resolve, and monitor the incident